Jeremy-Deh/GoRankAnalysis/README.md

 # Rank prediction
 To make your own estimation of the level of your games :
-- Place your .sgf file if the folder named "data"
+- Place your .sgf file if the folder named `data`
 - Launch the file `GoPredict.py`
-- Open the newly created file "prediction.csv"
+- Open the newly created file `prediction.csv`